bugsnag/bugsnag-js/examples/sourcemaps/README.md

 * Upload to Bugsnag

-Read [our docs](https://docs.bugsnag.com/api/js-source-map-upload/) for full details, but this will get you started for your example app's source maps.
+Read [our docs](https://docs.bugsnag.com/api/js-source-map-upload/) for full details, but the below will get you started for your example app's source maps.

 Add your details to the curl request below and send to Bugsnag:
     ```sh
     curl https://upload.bugsnag.com/ \
         -F apiKey=YOUR_API_KEY \
         -F appVersion=1.2.3 \
         -F minifiedUrl=http://localhost:5000/app.min.js \
         -F sourceMap=@/YOUR_PATH/to/app.min.js.map \
         -F minifiedFile=@/YOUR_PATH/to/app.min.js \